Rapa FM Pader

 The Regional Police Commander for Aswa East, Ben Okae Geoffrey, has commended police officers for maintaining professionalism and discipline during the recent election period.

-Okae made the remarks on Tuesday 3rd March 2026 while addressing police personnel at Pader Central Police Station, where 23 motorcycles were officially distributed to support police operations under the government’s sub-county policing model.
+Okae made the remarks on Tuesday, 3 March 2026, while addressing police personnel at Pader Central Police Station, where 23 motorcycles were officially distributed to support police operations under the government’s sub-county policing model.

-“In our African culture, when people do something good, it is important to appreciate them,” Okai said, commending the leadership of the District Police Commander in Pader and all officers involved in election security.
+“In our African culture, when people do something good, it is important to appreciate them,” Okae said, commending the leadership of the District Police Commander in Pader and all officers involved in election security.

 He added that journalists covering the elections did not report major cases of misconduct by police officers, which he said reflected discipline within the force.

-According to the RPC, the distribution of motorcycles is part of the ongoing rollout of the sub-county policing model, a national initiative aimed at bringing police services closer to communities.
+According to the RPC, the distribution of motorcycles is part of the ongoing rollout of the sub county policing model, a national initiative aimed at bringing police services closer to communities.

 In Pader District, the model is already operational in areas such as Pajule and Lapul police stations.